Johnny Bacolas

-Johnny Bacolas (Greek: Γιάννης Μπάkολας; classical transcription Yiannis Bacolas) (born March 3, 1969) is an American musician, composer and producer.
+Johnny Bacolas (Greek: Γιάννης Μπάkολας; classical transcription Yiannis Bacolas) (born March 3, 1969) is an American musician.
 He is best known for his work with the post-grunge band Second Coming, where he played bass guitar.
 He was also a founding member of the band Sleze, which was later renamed Alice N' Chains (a precursor to Alice in Chains that also featured vocalist Layne Staley), The Crying Spell, Lotus Crush, and The Rumba Kings.

 Early life

-Johnny Bacolas is a first-generation American born to Greek parents in Seattle, Washington.
-His father, George, was born in Athens, Greece and his mother, Patricia, was born in Lamia, Greece.
+Johnny Bacolas is a first-generation American born to Greek parents who met at St. Demetrios Greek Orthodox Church in Seattle, Washington.
+His mother, Patricia Bacolas, was born in Lamia, Greece, and works as an artist from her home in Kirkland, Washington.
+His father, George Bacolas (1932-2005), was born in Athens, Greece, and worked as a restaurateur, owning several different restaurants throughout his lifetime.

-Bacolas started playing guitar at the age of 12.
+Bacolas has stated that his love for music was sparked when his father George brought home various vinyl records that he rotated from the jukeboxes at his restaurants once they ran their course in the Top 40, citing Elton John, Barry Manilow, and old Motown as some of his earliest influences.
+He started playing guitar at the age of 12.
 Soon after, he formed his first band with childhood friend and drummer, James Bergstrom.

-Bacolas has cited a myriad of musical styles (particularly from the 1970s) and artists, such as Black Sabbath, Pet Shop Boys, and Gipsy Kings, as influences.
+Bacolas has cited a myriad of musical styles (particularly from the 1970s) and artists, such as Black Sabbath, Pet Shop Boys, and Gipsy Kings, as some of his other influences.